 Our Way to Use Curve Card

 You may have been wondering, which payment cards we have linked to Curve.
 The optimal combination depends on your location and most likely, our model does not work for you.
 Anyway, we tell it briefly.

 We pay almost all our daily spending and purchases with Curve.
 We have linked Bank Norwegian Visa Credit and Nordea Mastercard Debit/Credit to our Curve Apps.
-Bank Norwegian Visa is especially a good choice, because it gives 1% cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
+Bank Norwegian Visa is especially a good choice because it gives 1% cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
 Nordea's Mastercard does not have similar perks, but as our main bank provider, it is a good backup card.

 Currently, we have subscribed to Curve Metal level with nice extra features.
-The level offers insurance, a LoungeKey membership and the cashback feature.
+The level offers insurance, a LoungeKey membership and a cashback feature.
 These are really useful perks while travelling but are not unique among payment cards.

 We rate Curve as a 4-star card based on our own experiences.

 - How does a payment transaction made with a Curve Card appear on the underlying card?